Private finance initiative: Treasury

 In July 1997 a PFI taskforce was established within the Treasury to provide central co-ordination for the roll-out of PFI.
 Known as the Treasury Taskforce (TTF), its main responsibilities are to standardise the procurement process and train staff throughout government in the ways of PFI, especially in the private finance units of other government departments.
 The TTF initially consisted of a policy arm staffed by five civil servants, and a projects section employing eight private sector executives led by Adrian Montague, formally co-head of Global Project Finance at investment bank Dresdner Kleinwort Benson.
 In 1999 the policy arm was moved to the Office of Government Commerce (OGC), but it was subsequently moved back to the Treasury.
 The projects section was part-privatised and became Partnerships UK (PUK).
 The Treasury retained a 49% 'golden share', while the majority stake in PUK was owned by private sector investors.
 PUK was then staffed almost entirely by private sector procurement specialists such as corporate lawyers, investment bankers, consultants and so forth.
 It took the lead role in evangelising PFI and its variants within government, and was in control of the policy's day-to-day implementation.

-In March 2009, in the face of funding difficulties caused by the global financial crisis, the Treasury established an Infrastructure Finance Unit with a mandate to ensure the continuation of PFI projects.
+In March 2009, in the face of funding difficulties caused by the 2008 financial crisis, the Treasury established an Infrastructure Finance Unit with a mandate to ensure the continuation of PFI projects.
 In April 2009, the unit stumped up £120m of public money to ensure that a new waste disposal project in Manchester would go ahead.
 Andy Rose, the unit head, said: "This is what we were set up to do, to get involved where private sector capital is not available."
 In May 2009 the unit proposed to provide £30m to bail out a second PFI project, a £700m waste treatment plant in Wakefield.
 In response, Tony Travers, Director of the Greater London Group at the London School of Economics described the use of public money to finance PFI as "Alice in Wonderland economics".